dthain/distsys-sp23/project.md

 - While this is a short talk, it will require careful preparation in order to be detailed, informative, and on time.
-Practice multiple times together so that you can consistently finish between 9:30 and 9:59.
+Practice multiple times together so that you can consistently finish between 9m30s and 9m59s.
-Following each talk, there will be two minutes for questions from the audience.
+Following each talk, there will be **two** minutes for questions from the audience.
 In the meantime, the next group should come up to the podium and load the next slide deck.
-(Note that on Friday Dec 3rd, the transition will be immediate, in order to fit in all five talks.)

 - **Attendance will be taken** during project talks, and will count for a portion of your grade.
 Please show courtesy to your classmates by arriving on time and giving them your attention.

-- To ensure a minimum of technical difficulties, please prepare your slides using Google Slides, make sure it is readable by anyone with the link, and email Prof. Thain with the link no later than 5PM the day before the presentation.
+- To ensure a minimum of technical difficulties, please prepare your slides using **Google Slides**, make sure it is readable by anyone with the link, and email Prof. Thain with the link no later than 5PM the day before the presentation.
 (It's fine if you continue to update the presentation after that point, but I need the link to assemble the schedule.)